turbobabr/Bookmarker/README.md

 ### Auto-Bookmarking selected layers

+There is a handy command for bookmarking selected layers and get the created bookmarks auto-assigned with `Control-[0..9]` shortcuts.

+Usage:
 1. Select one or several layers you want to bookmark.
 2. Hit `Control-B` to bookmark them.